 SUBMISSION GUIDELINES

-- Works must have a significant (more than half) representation of MENA/SWANA-identifying people in key creative roles OR the subject matter must largely treat the region/identity in some significant way (see above for what we mean by MENA/SWANA).
+- Priority is given to films that have MENA/SWANA-identifying people in key creative roles (Director, Writer, Cinematographer) OR whose subject matter centers the region/identity in some significant way (see above for what we mean by MENA/SWANA).

 - Films in a language other than English must have English subtitles.